varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

   `~/ros2_example_ws/src/examples/rclcpp/
         minimal_action_client/member_functions.cpp`
 * We'll address the basic implementation but that directory has additional examples for other use cases and things like canceling an action mid-process.
 * It is worth understanding what we're doing, it is more than sending just the goal.
-Roughly this classs does the following:
+Roughly this class does the following:

   * Check's for a connection to ROS, and the action server.
   * Sends the goal.
   * Checks that the goal was "accepted" after sending.
   * Updates the log/screen as interim feedback gets sent.
-  * Recieves the final results.
+  * Receives the final results.

 ----